dqkai123456/hello-world/README.md

 # hello-world
-This is my first object in HitHub.This maybe the way I become a superman.English is hard.
+This is my first object in GitHub.This maybe the way I become a superman.English is hard.

+Say Hello World!